alwinshaju08/IIITB_Waterlevel_detector/README.md

 ## Performance Calculation

-Given Clock period Json file is 50ns , setup slack we got after routing is 13.21ns
+Given a Clock period of 50ns in Json file , setup slack we got after routing is 13.21ns

 ```
                               1